 Keith has played on the same bill as with a variety of musicians, including The La’s, OMD, Jules Holland, Bo Diddley, Arturo Sandoval, Rico Rodriguez, Clark Terry, Bob Stewart, Howard Johnson …..

-Moving to this area Keith join the Fakenham Brass Band, but missed sing-along nights and musical accompaniment that he and his friends had enjoyed.
+Moving to this area Keith joined the Fakenham Brass Band, but missed sing-along nights and musical accompaniment that he and his friends had enjoyed.
 Now playing the ukulele, Keith looked for a local club or group.
 A waiting list and a clash with Brass Band practice night saw Keith look to start a club in the King’s Lynn area.
 Andy English on the same quest got in touch, and KLUC was started.

 And yes, he has played on that stage in Blackpool………………..